triplea-game/triplea/docs/development/README.md

 ## Save-Game Compatibility

 - Do not rename private fields or delete private fields of anything that extends `GameDataComponent`
+- Do not move class files (change package) of anything that extends `GameDataComponent`

-Game saves are done via object serialization that is then written to file.
-Renaming or deleting fields will prevent previous save games from loading.
+The above are to protect save game compatibility.
+Game saves are done via Java object serialization.
+The serialized data is binary and written to file.
+Changing any object that was serialized to a game data file will prevent the save games from loading.

 ## Network Compatibility